DaveMielke/NBP/b2g/ui/doc/navigation.rst

 Pressing a cursor routing key brings the cursor to that character.
 If text has been selected then the selection is cleared.

-Pressing a cursor routing key together with the Dot8 key repositions the braille display such that the rendered portion of the current line starts with that character.
-This is a good way, for example, to read an indented block of related text (such as a column).

 An additional blank character is rendered at the end of each line within an input area.
 This character represents the delimiter between a line and the one